VFPX/VFPRegExTool/README.md

 # VFPRegExTool

-Project Manager: Marco Plaza
+Project Manager: Marco Plaza ( github.com/mplazac  github.com/nftools )

-This project provides a testing tool so Visual FoxPro developers can verify regular expression visually within the Visual FoxPro IDE.
-It is based on vbScript.regexp.

 ![](VfpRegexTool_vfpRegexTool.jpg)

+Allows you to test regular expressions using  VFP using vbscript.regexp.

+Just paste a text snippet and your regular expression, set case sensitive and global options to see the matches highlighted and match / submatch results.

+Use it as powerful find/replace tool, perform replace operations over subgroups & setting replace value to any valid foxpro function.

 ## RELEASE NOTES

-Allows you to test regular expressions in VFP using vbscript.regexp.

-Just paste a text snippet and your regular expression, set case sensitive and global options to see the matches highlighted and match / submatch results.

 24/08/16:
 * Added Evaluate on/off button